-Even though Canada is no longer in a recession (by definition) we now found out that the job picture became much gloomier in November.
-Stats Canada published their Labour Force Survey for November 2015 on Friday, and their summary is quite clear in terms of how things are going with jobs:
+Even though Canada is no longer in a recession (by definition), we found out that the job picture became much gloomier in November.
+Stats Canada published their Labour Force Survey for November 2015 on Friday, and their summary is quite evident in terms of how things are going with jobs:

 Employment decreased by 36,000 (-0.2%) in November, the result of losses in part-time work.
 The overall employment decline in November followed a similar-sized increase in October.
 The unemployment rate increased by 0.1 percentage points to 7.1% in November.

-Losses in part-time jobs can happen, but in November?
+Losses in part-time jobs can happen but in November?
 Aren’t there more jobs in retail and such?
-In case you think there are no puzzling bits of data in the report, there is.
+If you think there are no puzzling bits of data in the report, there are.

 Compared with 12 months earlier, employment increased by 124,000 or 0.7%, with all the growth in full-time work.
 Over the same period, the number of hours worked grew by 1.1%.

-So there are more full-time jobs being done since last year at this time, and there are more hours being worked?
+So there are more full-time jobs being done since last year, and more hours are being worked?
 Confusing, but still a bit of good news at least.

-More people working, but a dip this past month.
+More people are working, but a dip this past month.

 The unemployment graph shows a step up as well.